lvh/lvh.github.io/posts/nonce-misuse-resistance-101.md

 ## Nonce-misuse resistant systems

-To recap:

- * Not all protocols have the luxury of an obvious nonce choice
- * Through circumstances or poor practices, nonces might repeat regardless

-Regardless of how cryptographers feel about how important nonce misuse is, we can anecdotally and empirically verify that such issues are both real and common.
+To recap, mot all protocols have the luxury of an obvious nonce choice, and through circumstances or poor practices, nonces might repeat anyway.
+Regardless of how cryptographers feel about how important nonce misuse is, we can anecdotally and empirically verify that such issues are real and common.
 This is true even for systems like TLS where there is an "obvious" nonce available ([Böck et al, 2016][bock16]).
 It's easy to point fingers, but it's better to produce cryptosystems that fail gracefully.